11 SEO Metrics That Matter Most For Google Ranking

 Because website ranking is basically focused on how Google ranks your website, the right and best place to begin your evaluation is in Google Search Console.
 It's easy to sign up with Google Search Console to start monitoring your website performance.
 Later in this post, we will look at the metrics you can measure with Search Console.

 Google Analytics can be described as an extension of the Search Console we just talked about above.
 But analytics truly gives some insightful metrics which you will find useful in analyzing performance.
 If you have a Gmail account, then you can login and start using Google Analytics here.

 Bing Webmaster Tools

 The Bing Webmaster interface is a very powerful analytic tool though not widely talked about.
-It combines most of the features found in the Google Webmaster Tools and the Google Analytic to release a very powerful and helpful analytic data for webmasters.
+It combines most of the features found in the Google Webmaster Tools and the Google Analytic to release very powerful and helpful analytic data for webmasters.

 SEO Metrics to Monitor for Top Performance

 You want your website to rank at the top of search engines, Google in particular, here are the top SEO metrics you should monitor and improve.
-If you observe any deterioration in any of these metric, it signals something is not going well and you should take time to address it.
+If you observe any deterioration in any of these metrics, it signals something is not going well and you should take time to address it.

 User Experience Metrics

 Website bounce rate refers to the rate at which people leave a website without visiting any other page outside the landing page.
 So the bounce rate is a single page visit.
 If the bounce rate is high, it suggests that people do not find what they expected on the page, they dislike the page or they are able to find answers to their queries and do not need to explore further.
 In cases where they find their desired answers, the dwell time will be high despite the fact that they left without visiting another page.